microbiome/OMA/97_extra_materials.md

 ```

-In this section we make a 3D version of the earlier [ Visualizing the most dominant genus on PCoA](https://microbiome.github.io/OMA/microbiome-exploration.html#visualizing-the-most-dominant-genus-on-pcoa), with the help of the [plotly](https://plotly.com/r/) R package.
+In this section we make a 3D version of the earlier "Visualizing the most dominant genus on PCoA" \@ref(pcoa-genus), with the help of the plotly R package [@Sievert2020].

 ```r